Battle of Kletsk (1706): Prelude

-The battle
+Battle

 Immediately on their arrival the Swedes charged a group of Cossacks guarding the 500 m bridge crossing the marshes to Kletsk under the command of Danylo Apostol.
 The Cossacks were quickly overwhelmed and fled in disorder towards the bridge, but were trapped because of wagons blocking their escape route.
 The Swedes easily finished them off, and hunted down and killed those Cossacks who attempted to escape into the marshes.
 Danylo Apostol had his horse shot dead during the fighting, but continued to flee on another one before eventually being taken prisoner.
 Meanwhile, the Russian commander Semjon Nepljujev gathered the troops and artillery in the city and advanced to the assistance of the Cossacks.
 When he realised that the bridge had been captured he chose to retreat.
 Four artillery guns were abandoned and captured by the Swedes, who immediately turned them against the retreating Russians.

 The majority of this retreating force retreated into Kletsk and fortified themselves inside the city.
 This is where the hardest fighting took place and a Swedish account records: "All the walls were scratched by their shots and bullets".
 The Swedes stormed into the city before the disorganised Russians could organise a proper defence.
 Soon the surviving Russian and Cossack troops were beaten and in full retreat.
 They ran south and east towards the forest.
 However, the majority of these were cut down in the fields, while others were drowned in the swamps.
 The official Swedish record claims the fleeing soldiers had: "thrown away most of their clothing and equipment and in barely a shirt tried to save themselves".